Getting Started with Full Spectrum Slicing

 Again though, these are how me and some others in the Snapmaker community label them.
 It does not mean manufacturers or anyone else does.

 How can you measure the TD?
 That can be as simple as printing a thin wedge to determine how many millimeters are needed to block a light.
-Alternatively, devices such as the TD1S by AJAX-3D, sold now through Biqu Equipment, can measure the TD using only an unprinted piece of filament!
+Alternatively, devices such as the TD1S by AJAX-3D, available from BIQU Equipment, can measure the TD using only an unprinted piece of filament!
 And if you have a HueForge license, not only can you make cool, textured, 2D color images into prints, but you can automatically catalog every filament you scan with a TD1S through its direct integration with HueForge.

-(Full Spectrum, Snapmaker are not affiliated with HueForge.
-I share this only because it's useful and relevant to Full Spectrum-style printing and I think HueForge is cool.
-Thank you, Steve and Ajax!)
+(Full Spectrum, Snapmaker, and myself are not affiliated with HueForge.
+I share this only because it's useful and relevant to Full Spectrum-style printing and I think HueForge is cool.)

 Unfortunately precise TD/translucency is not commonly advertised by almost any 3D filament manufacturer.
 To my knowledge as of this writing, only HueForge’s own Chrominal line and some blends of Polymaker filaments actually list TD.